dram/smlnj-mirror/dev-notes/README.md

 * register-assignments.numbers -- Numbers spreadsheet that describes the mapping from the CPS register model to hardware registers for the supported architectures.

+* runtime-rep.md -- describes the runtime representation of basic SML values.

 * tycons-ptnums.txt -- description of FLINT tycons and ptnums